-The MotherDuck's DuckDB MCP Server enables AI Assistants and IDEs to interact with DuckDB and MotherDuck databases, providing SQL analytics capabilities through a Model Context Protocol (MCP) implementation.
-This server allows you to query local or cloud databases, integrate with cloud storage, and perform SQL analytics without complex configuration.
+The MotherDuck's DuckDB MCP Server is an implementation that enables AI assistants and IDEs to interact with DuckDB and MotherDuck databases for SQL analytics.
+It allows you to query local or cloud-based databases, access data in cloud storage, and perform SQL analytics without complex infrastructure setup.

 uv